dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 See also section [REF] for discussion on an approach for incremental deployment of ID-LOC solutions in the 5G framework.

-## Control planes for ID-Loc separation architectures
+## Control planes for ID/Loc split

     TODO
     - fix some redundancies